Michael Strogoff: Musical adaptations

-Screen Adaptations
+Screen adaptations

 The town of Marfa, Texas was named after the character Marfa Strogoff in this novel.

 Boardgame

 In 2017 a board game was published by Devir Games, designed by Alberto Corral and developed and illustrated by Pedro Soto.
 Similar to the book, in the game players are couriers racing across Russia to thwart the assassination plot by Count Ivan Ogareff.
 Players will race one another but will also race the Count, who moves across Russia on a separate track.
 Along the way, players must face and overcome troubles such as bears and bad weather, avoid the spy Sangarra who tries to delay their progress, and avoid capture by the Tartar forces who conspire with Count Ogareff.
 Players must balance the racing element of the game, resting enough to preserve health, and dealing with the troubles they face along the way before crisis ensues.
-The game usually ends when a player confronts Ogareff in Irkusk and a showdown ensues.
+The game usually ends when a player confronts Ogareff in Irkutsk and a showdown ensues.
 The game is highly thematic and true to the novel, with artwork that draws on traditional Russian carving techniques from the era.